Article

 These incidents are not isolated cases.
 From rolling blackouts in South Africa (2007 to present) to a nationwide grid collapse in Pakistan (2023) that left 220 million people without power, infrastructure outages are a global concern.2 Even advanced economies are vulnerable.
 In January 2023, a critical Federal Aviation Administration (FAA) computer outage in the United States grounded over 11,000 flights nationwide, the first such aviation shutdown since 9/11.3

 The lesson is clear: whether caused by physical failures or IT glitches, infrastructure outages anywhere can disrupt operations everywhere.
-Multinational organisations with far-flung facilities and mobile workforces are particularly exposed to this rising risk.
+Multinational organizations with far-flung facilities and mobile workforces are particularly exposed to this rising risk.

 Major infrastructure failures were once so rare that leaders could dismiss them as anomalies.
 But today, converging factors make outages more frequent and severe worldwide.
 Ageing power grids, overstretched transportation networks, extreme weather, and cyber threats are straining systems beyond their limits.